Phantom65536/csc207-ThoughtVault/Initial Design.md

 - Login+out controller

 Output Data classes:
-- Event/Notification/User output data
-  - Private instance attribute: ArrayList of Event/Notification/User
 - Google Calendar Event output data:
-  - Private instance attribute: ArrayList of Google Calendar Event
+  - Private instance attribute: important deatils in Google Calendar Event instance
+  - Contructor to assign this
+  - A method for returning the Event instance
+- Event/Notification/User output data:
+  - Private instance attribute: all instance attributes in Event/Notification/User

 Presenters and Output Boundaries:

-View models and Views:
+View models and Views (Details of each view described in README.md):
 - Calendar view
 - Listed view
+- Detailed view of an event (specific notifications can be configured here)
+- Add/Edit view of an event (only details associated with the entity Event can be augmented here)
-- Notifications settings
+- General Notifications settings
 - Signup view
 - Login view